How much compensation can I claim for an accident at a fairground/funfair?

 If someone you loved has been involved in a fairground accident, which has resulted in their death, you may be able to claim on their behalf.
 We have years of experience in fatal fairground accidents, and our experienced solicitors will be able to ensure you get the maximum compensation you and your family deserve.

-Are you entitled to make a claim on behalf of the deceased?
+Are you entitled to make funfair accident claims on behalf of the deceased?
 You can make a claim if you are a family member of the deceased, or if you are a dependent of the deceased, i.e. the person that has passed away provided you for financially.

 Fairground accidents can have lasting effects on people.
-Not only is this in terms of physical injuries, but also in terms of psychological injuries.
+Not only is this in terms of physical injuries but also in terms of psychological injuries.
 Some people really struggle to come to terms with what has happened, and extensive counselling is required.
 Everyone reacts to traffic events differently, and it is important to acknowledge that mental injuries are just as serious as physical ones.
-We make sure they are treated as such when launching a claim.
+We make sure they are treated as such when launching any fairground accident claims.

 While most fairground accidents occur to members of the public, you may have also sustained an injury while working at a fairground.
 Perhaps an object fell on top of you?
 Maybe you slipped on an unmarked wet floor?
-No matter what has happened, if the accident was not your fault, you will be able to launch a personal injury claim.
+No matter what has happened, if the accident was not your fault, you will be able to launch funfair accident claims.
 You simply need to be able to prove that your employer is at fault for your suffering.

 There are many different ways your employer could be to blame.
 They may have failed to provide you with the correct training.
 Other possibilities include failing to carry out regular risk assessments, ignoring risk assessment findings, allowing you to use defected machines, and failing to inform you about potential hazards.